 From time to time, we may publish interim, topline or preliminary data from our clinical trials.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Preliminary or topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
-For example, in June 2021, we announced topline results from our Phase 1b MAD trial to evaluate the safety, PK and preliminary PD of repeated daily doses of CVL-231 in patients with a primary diagnosis of schizophrenia per the DSM-V. Such topline results did not include results from the PK portion of the study.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 Adverse differences between preliminary or interim data and final data could significantly harm our reputation and business prospects.